The Gobbins: Extension

 When it first opened, the path stopped short of the 'Seven Sisters' caves.
-But Wise's map shows he planned to continue building to Heddles' port and create an exit onto the 'county' road. in 1905 he was granted money to extend The Gobbins by the railway company – which had become part of the larger Midland Railway Company (MR).
+But Wise's map shows he planned to continue building to Heddles' port and create an exit onto the 'county' road. in 1905 he was granted money to extend The Gobbins cliff path by the railway company – which had become part of the larger Midland Railway Company (MR).

 In June 1906 Wise fell ill, and his job was taken over by the company's Locomotive Engineer Bowman Malcolm.
 Further work was undertaken including blasting a tunnel at the rear of 'Trump Cave', and building the supports for a suspended walkway inside another cave.
 Additional steps were cut, bridges built and ironwork for handrails installed at different points along the cliffs.

 An extension was duly opened in 1908, but disaster struck in the last week of May that year: a major landslip broke one of the bridges and blocked the path.
 The company gave orders that the path was to be maintained 'as far as it went', but that no further work was to be undertaken.
 There would be no new bridges built at The Gobbins for over 100 years.
 Berkeley Deane Wise died in May 1909.
-He would have been disappointed to know that his plans were never fully completed, but nonetheless, The Gobbins was recognised as his crowning achievement.
+He would have been disappointed to know that his plans were never fully completed, but nonetheless, The Gobbins cliff path was recognised as his crowning achievement.

 The first era of The Gobbins

 The Gobbins became a must-see for tourists and locals alike – including many visitors from Britain who came via the steamer service to Larne and stayed there or in Whitehead.
 Tourists could book trips to The Gobbins through their hotel, with each having certain days of the week for visiting with their own guide.
 Posters advertising The Gobbins were placed in Belfast tram carriages and at railway stations.
 Day-trippers were encouraged to travel to Ballycarry railway station for The Gobbins.
 From there they could walk or hire a local 'Irish jaunting car' to get to the path itself.

-The entrance to The Gobbins – then as now – was nicknamed Wise's Eye after the path's creator.
+The entrance to The Gobbins cliff path – then as now – was nicknamed Wise's Eye after the path's creator.
 An oval-shaped hole bored in the rock, it was manned by a railway company 'toll collector' from 10 am to 5 pm daily (including Sundays).
 Close to the entrance of the path two tearooms provided refreshments including strong tea, fried slices of ham, eggs, tomatoes, potato and soda bread, all of which were 'much appreciated' by visitors.